silviabotros/gh-ost/doc/cheatsheet.md

 #### c.
 Migrate/test on replica

-This will perform a migration on the replica. `gh-ost` will briefly connect to the master but will thereafter perform all operations on the replica without modifying anything on the master.
+This will perform a migration on the replica. `gh-ost` will briefly connect to the source but will thereafter perform all operations on the replica without modifying anything on the source.
 Throughout the operation, `gh-ost` will throttle such that the replica is up to date.

 - `--migrate-on-replica` indicates to `gh-ost` that it must migrate the table directly on the replica.
 It will perform the cut-over phase even while replication is running.